 WorkSafeNB believes that the most important factor in determining investment risk and return is the asset mix.
-In 2019, WorkSafeNB completed an asset liability study, which was designed to help determine an appropriate asset mix given its risk tolerance, the nature of the liabilities and WorkSafeNB's financial position.
-As a result of the study, the targeted asset mix was amended to: 16% Canadian bonds, 15% Canadian equities, 14% U.S. equities, 14% international (EAFE) equities, 4% emerging markets equities, 15% real estate, 10% infrastructure, 10% in a global opportunistic strategy and 2% cash.
+On a periodic basis, WorkSafeNB engages an actuarial firm to conduct an asset liability study, which is designed to help determine an appropriate asset mix given WorkSafeNB's risk tolerance, the nature of the liabilities and financial position.
+The latest asset liability study was completed in 2019, resulting in a targeted asset mix of: 16% Canadian bonds, 15% Canadian equities, 14% U.S. equities, 14% international (EAFE) equities, 4% emerging markets equities, 15% real estate, 10% infrastructure, 10% in a global opportunistic strategy and 2% cash.